mapsforge/mapsforge/docs/Getting-Started-Developers.md

 Each of the mapsforge modules is now configured as an Eclipse project and can be added to your current workspace via `File > Import > General > Existing Projects into Workspace`.

+To build the Android sample application, you need to make a few adjustments:
+* Select `Project > Properties` from the menu.
+* In the dialog that opens, go to `Java Build Path Order and Export`.
+Make sure the entry for `M2_REPO/android/android/5.0_r1/android-5.0_r1.jar` is unchecked and all others are checked.
+* Go to `Java Compiler` and set the compiler compliance level to 1.7.
+* Then clean the project (`Project > Clean`).

+Without these steps, you may have issues with the app crashing with a `java.lang.NoClassDefFoundError` exception.
+If that happens, carry out the above steps and build again.

 ## How to contribute